 Blogs are easy to start up and WordPress is probably the best platform to use, though Tumblr is another popular option.
 Connect with other writers, post away to your heart’s content, and use your blog as a means to show potential bosses just how awesome you are.

 Keeping on top of news in publishing and writing gives you a broader perspective of how your career dreams fit into the industry.
 It makes sense that you should know the ins-and-outs of the industry you want to be a part of.

 Publishing evolves quickly, and if you’re not aware of its major changes you could be left out in the cold when it comes to finding a job or getting published.
 It’s also good to be informed so that you can weigh in on discussions with other writers, whether on your blog or through social media (or in real life).

 Spend some time browsing the web for good writing websites and blogs that regularly post about writing and publishing.
-Check out our writerly websites page for an idea of where to start.
 Many websites have a way to ‘follow’ them, whether through email or an RSS feed.

 You can also subscribe to websites using a ‘feed reader’.
 A feed reader ('The Old Reader' is my preference, Feedly is also quite popular) will put all the new posts from these sites in one place so you can scroll through at your leisure and see what’s new.

 Create a LinkedIn Account